Rutherford-Git/web-sprint-challenge-applied-javascript/README.md

 Demonstrate your understanding of this week's concepts by answering the following questions:

 1. What is the DOM?
+Document object model

 2. What is an event?
+an interraction on a page.

 3. What is an event listener?
+a program that looks for certain interactions on a page

-4. Why would we convert a NodeList into an Array?
+4. Why would we convert a NodeList into an Array? to make it easier to compare, add, remove data with js..

 5. What is a component?
+A function that utilizes js and html